emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network Algorithm.md

 Our objective is to determine FTL and LTL rates for each distribution center to each customer.
 We develop a model to predict transportation rates.

+We now build the neural network model by following algorithm steps.

 ## 1. Define Network Structure